 SOT has reserved rooms and negotiated exclusive rates at many hotels near Music City Center.
 While SOT recognizes that other housing arrangements are possible, booking through Connections Housing helps reduce SOT expenses, allowing the Society to support its mission and various programs throughout the year.

 Nashville International Airport (BNA) serves more than 10 million passengers each year.
 The airport is less than 10 miles from downtown Nashville, with trips taking about 20 minutes.
 SOT has compiled information on many transportation options once you arrive, as well as some airfare and rental discounts.

-Badges will be distributed on-site at Nashville Music City Center—no badges will be mailed—so review the on-site registration hours and plan accordingly.
-Admission for add-on events will be tied to the QR code on your badge, so no paper tickets are needed.
+Badges will be distributed on-site at Music City Center—no badges will be mailed—so review the on-site registration hours and plan accordingly.
+Admission for add-on events will be tied to the scannable code on your badge, so no paper tickets are needed.

 Through numerous resolutions and executive actions, the Metropolitan Government of Nashville & Davidson County has demonstrated that it does not support—and in some cases recognize—Tennessee legislative actions that could exclude, isolate, or harm specific communities or individuals.
 In his 2022 State of Metro Address, Nashville Mayor John Cooper stated, “We are also hard at work making Nashville a stronger community by making it a more inclusive community,” outlining efforts for gender-affirming health coverage, expanding the number of multilingual employees in call centers and government agencies, and more.
 Visit the “Health and Safety” web page and “Nashville and Social Issues of Potential Concern” web page for more information.